-- Application: An application accompanied by an application fee of \$25 payable in U.S. currency (check or money order). - Recommendation Forms: The Church and Pastor Recommendation (completed by the appropriate church official and approved by the church where the applicant is a member) and one Personal Recommendation must accompany the application for admission.

-- cord) of all secondary school studies, and official results of all state and/or national examinations taken.
+- Application: An application accompanied by an application fee of \$25 payable in U.S. currency (check or money order). - Recommendation Forms: The Church and Pastor Recommendation (completed by the appropriate church official and approved by the church where the applicant is a member) and one Personal Recommendation must accompany the application for admission. - 3.
+Academic Records: A complete, official transcript (academic record) of all secondary school studies, and official results of all state and/or national examinations taken.
 A complete official transcript of all studies in every institution of higher education attended beyond the secondary school level.
 This record must list all examination grades, degrees, and certificates held by the applicant.
-NOTE: An evaluation form from World Education Services, Inc., may be found online at www.wes.org or can be provided by the admissions office if requested.
-The student is responsible for requesting an evaluation of any foreign credentials from WES, Inc. Applications to BCF will not be processed without proper translation of foreign transcripts. - English Proficiency: Applicants whose native language is not English must take the Test of English as a Foreign Language (TOEFL) and score satisfactorily.
+NOTE: The student is responsible for requesting an evaluation of any foreign credentials.
+Applications to BCF will not be processed without proper translation of foreign transcripts. - 4.
+English Proficiency: Applicants whose native language is not English must take the Test of English as a Foreign Language (TOEFL) and score satisfactorily.
 Applicants must have a composite score of 500 with 55 on the listening portion.
 The test results must be forwarded to The Baptist College of Florida.
 Information regarding the TOEFL is available from any American Consulate as well as from: TOEFL, Educational Testing Service, Box 899, Princeton, NJ 08541 U.S.A.
 Scoring Level 6 on the ASPECT University Placement Service test will be accepted in lieu of the TOEFL test. - Financial Statement: Certified original affidavit by parents, relatives, government, private organization, or a combination indicating their commitment to financially support the applicant must be forwarded to the college.
-Proof of the available funds must accompany this statement. - Photographs: Two photographs taken within six months prior to filing the application must be included. - Tuition: Tuition and fees for international students are charged at the same rate as those charged to all other students. - Financial Assistance: The college does not offer financial aid to in- - Immunization Requirement: In addition to the regular immunization requirements international students are required to submit PPD skin test and results for Tuberculosis less than one year old from the time of application. - Full-Time Enrollment: While attending the college, international students are required to be enrolled full-time.
+Proof of the available funds must accompany this statement. - Photographs: Two photographs taken within six months prior to filing the application must be included. - 7.
+Tuition: Tuition and fees for international students are charged at the same rate as those charged to all other students. - 8.
+Financial Assistance: The college does not offer financial aid to international students. - Immunization Requirement: In addition to the regular immunization requirements international students are required to submit PPD skin test and results for Tuberculosis less than one year old from the time of application. - 10.
+Full-Time Enrollment: While attending the college, international students are required to be enrolled full-time.
 The student must remain in good standing and make satisfactory progress toward the declared degree objective.
 In this program of studies, six semester hours is considered full-time with twelve hours considered a maximum load.
-Three hours is considered a full-time load for summer and January terms. - 11.
+Three hours is considered a full-time load for summer and January terms.

 Tuition and Fee Deposits: International students are required to place a deposit with the college.
 Currently the deposit is \$6,000.00 U.S. dollars.
 This deposit must be made before the college will issue an I-20 Certificate of eligibility to the student.